Home Heat Pump Guide

 What About Hydrogen-Ready Boilers?

-• They currently burn natural gas.
-Until hydrogen arrives (if it does), they function identically to standard gas boilers
+• They currently burn natural gas — identical to standard boilers

-• The hydrogen may never arrive.
-If the government decides against hydrogen for heating (which current policy direction suggests), you have a standard gas boiler that will need replacing before 2035
+• If hydrogen never arrives for homes, you have a standard gas boiler that needs replacing before 2035

-• They cost more than standard boilers.
-Typically £100 to £300 more, for a feature that may never be used
+• They cost £100 to £300 more than standard boilers for a feature that may never be used

 Government Policy Direction

-UK government policy has moved decisively towards heat pumps over hydrogen for domestic heating:
+UK policy has moved decisively towards heat pumps for domestic heating:

-• The Clean Heat Market Mechanism mandates that boiler manufacturers sell increasing percentages of heat pumps
+• The Clean Heat Market Mechanism mandates manufacturers sell increasing percentages of heat pumps

-• The Boiler Upgrade Scheme provides £7,500 grants for heat pumps but nothing for hydrogen boilers
+• The Boiler Upgrade Scheme provides £7,500 for heat pumps — nothing for hydrogen

-• The Future Homes Standard (from 2025) effectively requires heat pumps in new-build homes
+• The Future Homes Standard effectively requires heat pumps in new builds

-• The planned gas boiler phase-out by 2035 targets gas — not a switch to hydrogen
+• The gas boiler phase-out by 2035 targets gas, not a switch to hydrogen

 The Real-World Decision